 Make it a day trip: these festivals add another layer of fun to your outside-the-city adventure

-Ponchatoula Strawberry Festival — From April 12-14, this festival (held in Ponchatoula, about 50 minutes outside the city) celebrates the famous Pontchatoula strawberries.
+Ponchatoula Strawberry Festival — This festival held in Ponchatoula, about 50 minutes outside the city, celebrates the famous Pontchatoula strawberries April 3 -5.
 Carnival rides, games, entertainment, music, crafts, and food (featuring strawberries, of course) are all a part of this event.
 Don’t forget to stop by strawberry bake-off while enjoying some of the more adventurous strawberry treats.
 Free.